nitsa/leech/README.md

 Please change the default encryption keys before using it.

-web_service.py is an example of a local web service which exposed locally the file access.log
+web_service.py is an example of a local web service which exposes access.log file.

 leech.py is the actual tool.

-Note that tool should be used without breaking the law and in order to conduct legal activities.
+Note that tool must be used WITHOUT breaking the law and in order to conduct legal activities.